liam-0398/Eris/README.md

 # ppc build
 ./build-dysnomia-ppc.sh
 ```
-This produces an `dysnomia` executable in the dysnomia-bin folder; run it directly
+This produces a `dysnomia` executable in the dysnomia-bin folder; run it directly
 (`./dysnomia`).
 There's no separate install step.
 ```